ivop/cpm22-from-source/README.md

 * The assembly sources which are assembled with the Intel assembler are slightly modified to be compatible.
 Changes are:
   * One mnemonic per line.
   * Some double definitions and the title lines are commented out.
+  * STACK is renamed to XSTACK because of a reserved word collision.
+  * DDT is assembled to CSEG instead of ASEG (absolute segment).
+See below.
 * To link PL/M applications, SYSTEM.LIB is needed.
 As it was nowhere to be found, I reimplemented the needed functionality in systemlib.asm.
 * The _nosrc_ directory contains several utilities needed on real hardware for which no source has been found.
-* Originally, DDT was assembled twice, but with ASM80 we can assemble it once and  _locate_ it to 0000H and 0100H respectively to generate the Page ReLocate bitmap.
+* Originally, DDT was assembled twice, but with ASM80 we can assemble it once to CSEG and  _locate_ it to 0000H and 0100H respectively to generate the Page ReLocate bitmap.
 It is unknown how the original bitmap was generated, so a new utility _genprlmap_ was written.